Euthanasia and assisted suicide in the Netherlands: Practice

 In two cases, the doctor was reprimanded for not being present while the patient drank the potion.
 They said they had not realised that this was required.

 Forty-one cases were reported to combine the two procedures: usually in these cases the patient drinks the potion, but this does not cause death.
-After a few hours, or earlier in the case of vomiting, the muscle relaxant is administered to cause death.
+After a few hours, or earlier in the case of vomiting, a muscle relaxant such as pancuronium or vecuronium is administered to cause death.
+(Note: “Spierverslapper” is used in the source text and translates literally to “muscle relaxant.”
+However, the agents listed (e.g., pancuronium, atracurium, rocuronium, vecuronium) are classified in English-language medical usage as neuromuscular blocking agents, which induce paralysis rather than muscle relaxation in the conventional sense.)

 By far, most reported cases concerned cancer patients.
 Also, in most cases the procedure was applied at home.

 A study in 2000 found that Dutch physicians who intend to provide assistance with suicide sometimes end up administering a lethal medication themselves because of the patient's inability to take the medication or because of problems with the completion of physician-assisted suicide.

 In 2010, there were 3,136 cases reported of a physician assisting the death of a patient.
 When categorised there were, 2,910 cases of "end of life on request", 182 cases of assisted suicide, and in 44 cases it was a combination.
 The evaluation commissions decided that in 9 cases the procedures were not according to protocol and referred the cases to the Public Prosecution Service and the Health Care Inspectorate.
-The number of reported cases was rising by 8 % each year.
+The number of reported cases was rising by 8% each year.
 In 2017, the number of reported euthanasias had increased to 6,585; 99.8 % of them being performed carefully.
 The reason for this rise is not clear.

+In 2017, the number of reported euthanasia cases had increased to 6,585, with 99.8% assessed as having been performed in accordance with legal due care criteria.
+The reasons for the long-term increase in reported cases are not fully established, though factors discussed in the literature include greater medical familiarity with the procedure, increased public acceptance, and improved reporting compliance.

+In 2024, the Netherlands recorded 9,958 reported cases of euthanasia and assisted suicide.